-Celebrating 100 years of jazz in Kansas City with a look back at history
+Celebrating 100 years of jazz in Kansas City with a look back at its history

 Bands led by Count Basie and Bennie Moten influenced Parker.
 He played with local bands in jazz clubs.

 In late spring 1936, Parker played at a jam session at the Reno Club in Kansas City.
 His attempt to improvise failed when he lost track of the chord changes.
 Jo Jones, the drummer for Count Basie’s Orchestra, threw a cymbal at his feet as a signal to leave the stage.

 The moment didn’t shake up Parker.
 He decided to work harder and this propelled him to stardom.

 In the fall of 1936, Parker traveled with a band from Kansas City to the Ozarks for the opening of Clarence Musser’s Tavern, just south of Eldon, Missouri.

 Along the way, there was a car crash and Parker broke three ribs and fractured his spine.
 The crash led to Parker’s long-term troubles with pain killers and opioids, namely heroin.
 Parker struggled with drug addiction for the rest of his life.

 Despite his near death experience on the way to the Ozarks, Parker returned to the area in 1937.
 He spent time there seriously developing his sound.
 In 1938, Parker joined pianist Jay McShann’s territory band.
 Parker made his professional recording début with McShann’s band.